 Also of interest is that Renton has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Renton citizens is substantially higher than the typical US community, as 33.94% of adults in Renton have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Renton citizens is substantially higher than the typical US community, as 33.94% of adults in Renton have at least a bachelor's degree.

 Renton is an extremely ethnically-diverse city.
 The people who call Renton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Renton residents report their race to be White, followed by Asian.
 Renton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 12.26% of the city’s residents.
 Important ancestries of people in Renton include English, Irish, Norwegian, and Italian.

 The most common language spoken in Renton is English.
 Other important languages spoken here include Spanish and Vietnamese.